supabase-community/copycat/README.md

 copycat.firstName('Susan') // -> 'Therese'
 ```

-While the attacker is able to see the name `Therese`, it is difficult for them to look at copycat's code, and figure out `'Susan'` from `'Therese'`.
-But the attacker knows they're dealing with first names, and they have access to the copycat library.
-What they can do, is input a list of first names into copycat, until they find a matching name.
+While the attacker is able to see the name `Therese`, it is difficult for them to look at Copycat's code, and figure out `'Susan'` from `'Therese'`.
+But the attacker knows they're dealing with first names, and they have access to the Copycat library.
+What they can do, is input a list of first names into Copycat, until they find a matching name.

 Let's say they input the name `'John'`.
 The result is `'April'`, which does not match `'Therese'`, so they move on.
 They next try `'Sarah'`, which maps to `'Florencio'` - again no match, they move on.
 They next try `Susan`, which maps to the name they see - `Therese`.
 This means they have a match, and now know that the original name was `Susan`: